-Although Chicago has had some spring like temperatures in the past week, this is December and colder readings are on the way.
+Although Chicago has had some spring like temperatures in the past week, this is late October and colder readings are on the way.
 Personally, while I don’t like to feel the cold, I do like the fact that I can insulate myself with another layer of clothing and still enjoy the outdoors.
 As regular readers know, I ride my bike here year ’round.

 Here’s what Medical News Today has to say about colder temps.

 Winter’s here now, temperatures are dropping, and chances are that it’ll get even colder.
 All that most of us want to do is cozy up indoors with a mug of hot tea and a heartwarming movie, but do cold temperatures bring us any health benefits?
 If so, what are they?
 We investigate.

 Research has suggested that cool temperatures could bring a range of health benefits, and that we shouldn’t always shun exposure to cold.
 In this article, we give you an overview of some of these reported benefits.

 Our bodies follow a circadian rhythm that self-regulates eating, sleeping, and activity patterns according to day-night cycles, thereby allowing us to function normally.
 Researchers have found that a dysregulation of circadian rhythms can lead to a disrupted sleep, which, in turn, can lead to a number of health problems.